mozilla-mobile/mozilla-vpn-client/docs/Building/ios.md

 Install Xcode - https://developer.apple.com/xcode/

-Before you start this process, open Xcode, go to settings, accounts, and sign in with your Apple ID.
+Before starting, open Xcode, go to settings, accounts, and sign in with your Apple ID.
 If you are a Mozilla developer, this is an Apple ID associated with your LDAP account.

 ## Activate conda